 The final leg of the trip continues along the south fork of the McKenzie River on FR-19, also known as Aufderheide Drive.
 Near the Delta Campground, stretch your legs on the Delta Old Growth Nature Trail, a half-mile/0.8-kilometer loop among centuries-old western red cedar and Douglas fir.
 Cougar Reservoir is named for the big cats that inhabit the area, although you’re more likely to see plentiful deer and elk.

 The road climbs to Box Canyon, where trails lead off into the Three Sisters Wilderness.
 The byway leaves the McKenzie behind and soon meets up with the Wild and Scenic North Fork Middle Fork Willamette River.
 The superb scenery continues, tunneling through a deep canyon.
-In Westfir, the barn-red Office Covered Bridge (Oregon’s longest at 180 feet) stretches across the North Fork Middle Fork Willamette River — an enchanting conclusion to this scenic tour.
+In Westfir, the barn-red Office Covered Bridge (Oregon’s longest at 180 feet/54 meters) stretches across the North Fork Middle Fork Willamette River — an enchanting conclusion to this scenic tour.
 Just next door, the town of Oakridge is a hub for mountain bikers, with miles of single-track trails twisting through its wild forests.